 Note: The output path given in the configuration file is the path where your cmorized dataset will be stored.
 The ESMValTool will create a folder with the correct tier information (see Section 2.
-Edit your configuration file) if that tier folder is not already available, and then a folder named after the data set.
-In this folder the cmorized data set will be stored as a netCDF file.
+Edit your configuration file) if that tier folder is not already available, and then a folder named after the dataset.
+In this folder the cmorized data set will be stored as a NetCDF file.
+The cmorized dataset will be automatically moved to the correct tier subfolder of your OBS or OBS6 directory if the option --install=True is used in the command above and no such directory was already created.